wizards-of-lua/wizards-of-lua/docs/_modules/Spell/execute.md

 spell:execute( "summon Zombie ~ ~ ~")
 ```
 #### Example
-Build a wall by spawning some parallel spells each building a pillar:
+Build a wall by casting some parallel spells each building a pillar:
 ```lua
 for x=1,20 do
   spell:execute( 'lua for i=1,30 do spell.block="stone"; sleep(1); spell:move("UP"); end')